-- Press F3 key to enter the menu list.
-Press F3 key to scroll to "MISC.
-FUNCTIONS". - Press F4 key to access the Misc.
-Functions menu.
-"Date Time" appears in the LCD display.
-Press F3 key to scroll to "CARGO DATA". - 3.
-Press F4 key to access the Cargo Data screen.
-Cargo Data screen appears with cursor in LOC.
-BRT menu line. - 4.
-Press F3 key to scroll cursor down through cargo data list: - LOC.
-BRT - CONTENTS - DATE (Loading Date) - VOYAGE - SHIP - LD PORT (Loading Port) - DIS PORT (Discharge Port) - COMMENTS - 5.
-To enter text in a cargo data line, press F4 key with cursor in the desired menu line.
+- 5. To enter text in a cargo data line, press F4 key with cursor in the desired menu line.
 An Enter Arrow appears and the cursor flashes in the selected line.
 Enter (type) the desired text.
-When entering information: - Enter up to 10 characters of text/numbers for each item. - To scroll backwards in the text box, press and hold the F4 key, then the press F3 key. - To delete text from a previous entry, press F4 key and then the SPACE key. - To start entry over or return to the beginning of the text box, press F4 key, EXIT key and F4 key again. - When the F1, F2, F3 or F4 key is pressed to enter a character in the display, the keypad remains on that "character level" until another "level" is selected by pressing the F1, F2, F3 or F4 key. - 6.
+When entering information: - Enter up to 10 characters of text/numbers for each menu item. - To scroll backwards in the text box, press and hold the F4 key, then the press F3 key. - To delete text from a previous entry, press F4 key and then the SPACE key. - To start entry over or quickly return to the beginning of the text box, press F4 key, then EXIT key and then F4 key again. - When the F1, F2, F3 or F4 key is pressed to enter a character in the display, the keypad remains on that "character level" until another "level" is selected by pressing the F1, F2, F3 or F4 key. - 6.
 When the desired text entry is complete, press F4 key.
 Then press EXIT key.
 The cursor stops flashing and the new text appears in the menu line. - 7.
 Repeat steps 5 through 7 until all information has been entered in the Cargo Data screen. - 8.
 Press ESC key to exit the Cargo Data screen.

-Changing Temperature Display Value (C/F)
+Changing the Temperature Display Value (C/F)

 - 1. Press F3 key to enter the menu list.
-Press F3 key to scroll to "MISC.
-FUNCTIONS". - Press F4 key to access the Misc.
+Press F2 key to scroll to "MISC.
+FUNCTIONS". - 2.
+Press F4 key to access the Misc.
 Functions menu.
 "Date Time" appears in the LCD display.
-Press F3 key to scroll to "C/F MODE". - 3.
+Press F2 key to scroll to "C/F MODE". - 3.
 Press F4 key to access the C/F Mode screen.
 C/F Mode screen appears with cursor in the temperature value menu line.
 Display shows "C/F MODE "C" where C = Celsius and F = Fahrenheit. - 4.
 To change the temperature value, press F4 key.
 Cursor moves to end of menu line and flashes. - 5.
-Press F3 key to toggle temperature value in the menu line between C and F. - 6.
+Press F2 key to toggle temperature value in the menu line between C and F. - 6.
 With the desired temperature value in the menu line, press and hold F4 key until cursor stops flashing.
 Cursor stops blinking and new temperature value appears in display. - 7.
 Press ESC key to exit the C/F Mode screen.